 Before going any further, I must give full acknowledgement to Hymne of Cosmetic Lotro for the foundation of this outfit.
 Last year Hymne put together an outfit to match the Steed of the Rune-keeper, and I thought it was a wonderful combination, composed of the dress and shoulders seen here in today’s outfit.
 I adopted it for one of my characters, and over time I added the hood and cloak to match the colours of the dress.
 With the addition of those pieces, I started to think of the whole outfit as really suitable for a lady of the Dúnedain, combining an Elvish influence in the dress with the Ranger aesthetic of the hood and the Arnorian reference in the cloak’s star design — perfect for a portrait telling the story of Gilraen.
 I hope Hymne won’t mind my using the inspiration of her outfit as the foundation of this post!

 Gilraen is an interesting peripheral character in Tolkien.
 Her role as the mother of Aragorn is an important one, but like Arwen, the other woman who plays a large role in Aragorn’s life, her story is related only in the appendices to The Lord of the Rings.
 After Aragorn left Rivendell during his years of errantry, Gilraen returned to her own people in the wilds of Eriador.
 She did not remarry, lived alone, and saw little of her son since he was travelling in distant lands.
 One year, Aragorn returned to the North and visited her for a time.
 But before he took his leave of her, Gilraen told him that it would be their last parting, for she could not bear to face the darkness gathering in Middle-earth, and would soon leave it.
 Aragorn tried to comfort her, saying that there may be a light beyond the darkness, and that he wished for her to one day see it and be glad.
 But she replied saying only the verse quoted above, in translation: “I gave Hope to Men, I have kept no hope for myself.”
+Note the capitalisation of hope in the first instance but not in the second.
 The Elvish word for “hope” is estel, the name Aragorn was given as a child in Rivendell.
 Gilraen died before the following spring and thus did not live to see her son’s eventual triumph.
 It is very interesting to compare Gilraen with Arwen, the other important woman in Aragorn’s life.
-Both Gilraen and Arwen are invited by Aragorn to look past darkness and uncertainty and see the light that lies beyond, both women speak parting words to Aragorn playing on the double meaning of estel as ”hope” and as a name of Aragorn, and both prematurely die of despair.
+Both Gilraen and Arwen, faced with death, are invited by Aragorn to look past darkness and uncertainty and see the light which lies beyond, both women speak parting words to Aragorn playing on the double meaning of estel as “hope” and as a name of Aragorn, and both prematurely die of despair.

-- Back: Cloak of the Silver Star (medallion barter reward or Store), grey
+- Back: Cloak of the Silver Star (bartered — skirmish camp cosmetics quartermaster/cosmetic items; or purchased — LOTRO Store), grey

-- Chest: Long-sleeved Elven Dress (Elves of Rivendell reputation vendor), grey
+- Chest: Long-sleeved Elven Dress (purchased — Imlad Gelair Elves of Rivendell reputation vendor), grey

 Tips: The Pauldrons of the Wandering Bard are a former PvMP item that are unfortunately no longer available in-game.
-I hope this will be addressed at some point, but until then you could use the Shoulders of the Mighty Verse (Vile Maw token barter reward – Minstrel) as an alternative with slightly different colouration.
+I hope this will be addressed at some point, but until then you could use the Shoulders of the Mighty Verse (Vile Maw token barter reward — Minstrel) as an alternative with slightly different colouration.
+[UPDATE: Shoulders with this appearance are available in game once again: the Mathom-hunter’s Mantle (looted — Hobbit presents/light armour).]
 The Long-sleeved Elven Dress is available from the Elves of Rivendell reputation vendor in Imlad Gelair once you have reached kindred status, and you can also find a short-sleeved version inside the anniversary event gift boxes.

 You may also like: